aerospike-examples/expirable-bin/README.md

 **ttl** - Return bin time-to-live in seconds.
 **clear** - Scan the database, and clear out expired bins.

-Client interface is available for Java, C, Python, and Lua
+Client interface is available for Java, C, Python, and Lua.

 #Installation